Casey Suszynski is an attorney in HKM's Civil Litigation Group, focusing her practice primarily on:

 - Cybersecurity and Data Privacy

-She represents clients on matters involving coverage issues, malpractice liability, personal injury, property damage and commercial disputes.
-Casey also has experience in toxic torts, business law, negotiations, property disputes, construction defect cases and collections.
+She represents clients on matters involving products liability, malpractice liability, personal injury, property damage and commercial disputes.
+Casey also has experience in toxic torts, business law, negotiations, coverage issues, property disputes, construction defect cases and collections.
+Further, Casey helps clients develop sound cybersecurity practices and data breach response plans, understand their obligations to data subjects, regulators, and other authorities, and represent them in cybersecurity related litigation.

 Casey is licensed to practice in Minnesota and Wisconsin state courts, as well as the U.S. District Court of Minnesota and the U.S. District Court of Wisconsin, Eastern and Western Districts.
 She is a member of the Minnesota and Wisconsin State Bar Associations.